Seahawks notes: Nick Bellore’s Pro Bowl nod symbolizes Seattle’s special teams prowess; Jarran Reed misses another practice

 “He has been a leader in the group of our special teams stuff since the day he walked on here,’’ Carroll said.
 “We really wanted him to come for those reasons.’’

-Bellore sadly won’t get to play in the Pro Bowl with the game cancelled due to COVID-19.
+Bellore sadly won’t get to play in the Pro Bowl with the game canceled due to COVID-19.

 But he was happy with the recognition, in part because he knows it also speaks to the job all of Seattle’s special teams have done this season.
 Snapper Tyler Ott also made the Pro Bowl, part of a kicking battery that has seen Jason Myers make all 20 field goals and punter Michael Dickson near the league leaders in every punting category.
 Seattle also has a 3.9-yard net punting advantage on its opponents, the kind of thing that can add up over the course of a season.